 The EEPA includes both the support for EE in schools (Article 9) and the promotion of non-formal EE (Article 10).
 Thus the national/regional EE plans and national/regional EE centers are supposed to cover both formal and non-formal EE, however, formal EE is generally prioritized.

 Korean Society for Environmental Education (KOSEE) https://kosee.jams.or.kr

-The EE researchers and practitioners in Korea had formed the Korean Society for Environmental Education (KOSEE) in 1989 to promote EE research and practice.
+The EE researchers and practitioners in Korea formed the Korean Society for Environmental Education (KOSEE) in 1989 to promote EE research and practice.
 KOSEE usually holds bi-annual conferences in June and December.
-KOSEE also publishes its own research journal, Korean Journal of Environmental Education (KJEE).
+KOSEE also publishes its own research journal, the Korean Journal of Environmental Education (KJEE).